mahkrish/java-travis-boilerplate/README.md

 # java-travis-boilerplate
-Java Boilerplate Repository for students willing to simplify their workflows and integrates well with Travis CI.
+Java Boilerplate Repository that integrates well with Travis CI.

 ## How to use?
 - Clone this repository